drawpile/website/README.md

 Copy `drawpile/local_settings.sample` to `drawpile/local_settings.py` and
 edit to suit your environment.

 Run `./manage.py migrate` to initialize the database.
 Run `./update-assets.sh` to populate the database with the basic content.

 Run './manage.py dpauth' to generate a keypair for external authentication.
 Copy&paste the output into your `local_settings.py` file.

 You should now have a local copy of the website, ready for development!

+If you want to modify the JavaScript files, you need node.js.
+To set things up, run `npm install`.
+To build and bundle the scripts, run `npm run build:all`.

 ### Deployment